benetech/VideoDeduplication/README.md

 `sudo docker run  -it -p 8889:8889 -v /datadrive:/datadrive wincpu`

+Within the Image's command line:

+`source activate winnow`

+This will activate the project's conda environment

 The example above the directory "/datadrive" has been mounted to the "/datadrive" path within the Docker image.

 Generally, it's useful to use this mounting procedure to allow the Docker environment to interact with the file system that contains the video files subject to analysis

 Notice that a binding of ports 8888 was also setup as a way to serve jupyter notebooks from within the Docker container

 ### Without Docker

 Install Conda as instructed on https://www.anaconda.com/distribution/

+GPU Version

+`conda env create -f environment-lean-gpu.yaml`

+CPU Version

-`conda env create -f environment.yaml`
+`conda env create -f environment-lean-cpu.yaml`

 Activate new conda environment